Amedir/Google-Drive-Api/README.md

 ~~~
 Open http://127.0.0.1:5000/ with your browser to see the result.
 You can see the search returns in http://127.0.0.1:5000/pesquisa/name_file and see the specifc folder return in http://127.0.0.1:5000/name_folder/.
 The file `app.py` is responsible for all route configuration.

+# Learn More
+To learn more about Google Drive API and FLASK-RESTful, take a look at the following resources:
+* [Google Drive API documentation](https://developers.google.com/drive/api/v3/about-sdk?hl=pt_BR) - learn about Drive API and features
+* [Flask](https://flask.palletsprojects.com/en/2.0.x/) - learn about routes configurations and API
+* [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/) - learn about routes configurations and API